 |Top 3 Ingredients:||Water sufficient for processing, chicken, chicken liver|

-Our premium choice cat food for nursing mothers is the Royal Canin Mother and Babycat Wet Food.
+Our third choice cat food for nursing mothers is the Royal Canin Mother and Babycat Wet Food.
 This diet is designed with both nursing mothers and weaning kittens in mind.
 The soft texture of this food is ideal for tiny kitten mouths to handle as they transition from nursing to eating.
 Canned food such as this contain a large amount of water which can help your mother cat stay hydrated as she nurses.
 Because of the high water volume, comparing nutritional content between dry and wet food takes a little more effort but can be done.
 Some cats prefer eating wet food to dry food and if yours is one of them, Royal Canin Mother and Babycat is an option to consider.
 Canned food is not as cost-effective to feed as dry food, which is another point to consider as you try to keep your ravenous mother cat fed.